yosra-zd/sklearn_fastapi_docker/README_FINAL.md

 `$ docker run -p 8000:8000 sklearn_fastapi_docker`

 And then execute below commands as example:

-curl -X 'POST' \
+///this command should be executed from churn_project/data directory curl -X 'POST' \
   'http://127.0.0.1:8000/batch_predict' \
   -H 'accept: application/json' \